anreitersimon/Medbrain-Tutorial/STEP4.md

 The Project is located at `project/` of the git repository root.

 ## Goals
-In this step the each of the apps screens will be added as a placeholder implementation.
+In this step each of the apps screens will be added as a placeholder implementation.
 Each screens functionality will be implemented later on.

-Learn about building UserInterfaces utilizing X-Codes Interface-Builder and Storyboards.
+Learn about building User Interfaces utilizing X-Codes Interface-Builder and Storyboards.

 ## Getting started
 By default X-Code creates a storyboard name `Main.storyboard`.